nuhman6281/Scan-Invoice-Clova-AI-Mobile/clova-invoice-scanner/WINDOWS_SETUP.md

 If you encounter issues:

-1. Check the logs: `docker-compose -f docker-compose.yml -f docker-compose.windows.yml logs`
+1. Check the logs: `docker compose -f docker-compose.yml -f docker-compose.windows.yml logs`
 2. Ensure Docker Desktop is running and has sufficient resources
 3. Try a clean start by removing volumes and rebuilding
 4. Check Windows Event Viewer for system-level issues